RobinWts/InkyPi/src/plugins/hardwarebuttons/PLUGIN_ACTION_REGISTRATION.md

 ## How to Register Actions

+For a simple example for registering both types of actions see [Plugin-HWButtonRegTest](https://github.com/RobinWts/InkyPi-Plugin-HWButtonRegTest).

 ### Step 1: Create a Blueprint (if you don't have one)

 Your plugin needs a Flask Blueprint to register actions.
 If you don't have one yet: